hledwards33/python-template_v1/documentation/4_model_utils.md

     * pytests/...
   * venv/...

-Throughout this document we will be focusing on the src/utils directory, highlighted above in bold text.
+Throughout this document, we will be focusing on the src/utils directory, highlighted above in bold text.

 ## Utilities Functionalities